levithomason/anny/README.md

 ## Inspirations

-**Order of Enlightenment**

 1. [Watching](https://www.youtube.com/watch?v=EfGD2qveGdQ) DeepMind's DQN teach itself to play Atari.
 2. [Playing](http://cs.stanford.edu/people/karpathy/reinforcejs/waterworld.html) with WaterWorld, a DQN implementation in JavaScript (REINFORCEjs).
-3. Realizing DeepMind' work was public, and this can be done in a browser.
+3. Realizing DeepMind's work was public, and this can be done in a browser.

 **Libraries**